loopbackio/loopback.io/pages/en/lb2/Environment-specific-configuration.md

 {% include important.html content="
 The additional files can override the top-level keys with value-types (strings, numbers) only.
-Nested objects and arrays are not supported at the moment." %}
+Nested objects and arrays are not supported at the moment.
+" %}

 For example: